KapnSp00n/InventoryManager/README.md

 "# InventoryManager<br />
    This inventory manager app makes use of Java for backend while using JavaFX <br /> and SceneBuilder for UI.
-The logIn system goes through a locally hosted <br />
+The logIn system goes through a locally hosted <br/>
    MySQL server.
-Here are some of the important MYSQL procedures if you intend to replicate<br /> something similar<br />
+There are some important MYSQL procedures at the end of the <br>
+   README if you would like to replicate<br/> something similar<br />

-   Here is an image of the log in and registering accounts page
+   Here are some images to showcase the program

+   Log In and Registering
    ![login](https://github.com/NguyenLe-Dev/InventoryManager/assets/129339432/0d619c6d-e7c4-4b73-aefe-44355b37aa6f)

    Main Menu